jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1b-fixed.md

 - A stock of houses, well built and properly taken care of, may last many centuries.
 Their total consumption lasts longer.
 But they are still a stock reserved for immediate consumption as clothes or furniture.

-## Second Division=  The Fixed Capital
+## Second Division: The Fixed Capital

-13 The second division is the fixed capital.
+{{< s v="13" >}} The second division is the fixed capital.

 It affords a profit without circulating or changing masters.

-It consists chiefly of four articles=
+It consists chiefly of 4 articles:

-14 Useful machines and tools  which facilitate and abridge labour.
+{{< s v="14" >}} Useful machines and tools  which facilitate and abridge labour.

-15 Profitable buildings which produce a revenue for=
+{{< s v="15" >}} Profitable buildings which produce a revenue for:
-    their proprietor who rents them out, and their tenants who use them as shops, warehouses, workhouses, farmhouses, stables, granaries, etc.
+- their proprietor who rents them out, and
+- their tenants who use them as shops, warehouses, workhouses, farmhouses, stables, granaries, etc.

 Unlike mere dwelling houses, these are instruments of trade.

-16 Improvements  of land in clearing, draining, enclosing, manuring, and rendering it proper for tillage.
+{{< s v="16" >}} Improvements  of land in clearing, draining, enclosing, manuring, and rendering it proper for tillage.

 An improved farm is the same as those useful machines.
-        It allows an equal circulating capital to afford more revenue.
+- It allows an equal circulating capital to afford more revenue.
-        It is equally advantageous and more durable than machines.
+- It is equally advantageous and more durable than machines.
-        Its frequent cultivation are the only repairs it needs.
+- Its frequent cultivation are the only repairs it needs.

-17 Useful abilities of everyone in society.
+{{< s v="17" >}} Useful abilities of everyone in society.

 The acquisition of such talents always costs the maintenance of the learner during his education.
     It is a capital fixed and realized in his person.
 Those talents form part of his fortune and the fortune of the society he belongs to.
 The worker’s improved dexterity is the same as a machine which facilitates labour.
     It has a cost which it repays with a profit.